 According to advocate Neelam Mayuresh Pawar, “Since the developer has already collected maintenance for 18 months, there is no immediate need for the society to impose non-occupancy charges during this period, unless the collected funds prove insufficient.
 It is advisable for the society to seek a proper handover of accounts from the developer, ensuring that any remaining maintenance funds are transferred to the society’s account.
 Non-occupancy charges, if applicable, should ideally be levied after the 18-month maintenance period ends, unless an urgent financial need arises.
 The society should pass a resolution in the upcoming general body meeting to ensure collective decision-making on this matter.”

-Does the non-occupancy charges attract GST on housing societies?
+Does the non-occupancy charge attract GST on housing societies?

-According to the official government document -GST on housing societies, sinking fund, repairs and maintenance fund, car parking charges, non- occupancy charges or simple interest for late payment attract GST as these charges are collected by the RWA/Co-operative Society for supply of services meant for its members.
+Non-occupancy charges are not taxable according to the Income Tax rules.
+However, according to the official government document – GST on housing societies, sinking fund, repairs and maintenance fund, car parking charges, non-occupancy charges, or simple interest for late payment attract GST as these charges are collected by the RWA/Co-operative Society for the supply of services meant for its members.

 Housing.com POV